 Dr. Hermon Rao is President of Nuclear Technology Services, Inc., a full service calibration and radiological laboratory in Roswell, Georgia.
 He has over 25 years experience in the nuclear industry, mostly in the nuclear power industry.

 Kenneth Smith is currently the Research Safety Manager for the University of California at San Diego.
 He was a Radiation Safety Officer for a research university and has 18 years of experience teaching Radiation Safety Courses.
 Ken is a Certified Health Physicist as well as a certified Laser Safety Officer.
 He has a B.A. in Biochemistry and Molecular Biology from the University of California at Santa Cruz and graduate coursework in Health Physics from San Jose State University and Georgia Institute of Technology.
 Ken co-authored the chapter on transportation of radioactive materials in the 6th edition of Basic Radiation Protection Technology by Daniel Gollnick.
 Ken will be serving as a member of the American delegation to the IAEA International Conference on the Security of Radioactive Material in December 2018.

 Dr. Roger Sit is the Radiation Safety Officer at the University of North Carolina, Chapel Hill.
-He is a Certified Health Physicist and has a M.S. in nuclear engineering from the University of California at Berkeley, as well as a B.S. in Nuclear Engineering from Mississippi State University.
-He recently received a Ph.D. in Nuclear Engineering from the University of California at Berkeley.
+He is a board-certified Health Physicist and has a Ph.D. in nuclear engineering from the University of California at Berkeley.
 He was previously employed at Stanford Linear Accelerator Center and the University of California, San Francisco; and has more than 25 years of experience in research, medical, and accelerator health physics.

 Charles W. Scott is a Certified Health Physicist and is the RSO for Oak Ridge Associated Universities.
 He was previously employed by the Savannah River Site and the South Carolina Department of Health and Environmental Control.
 He has an MPH from the University of South Carolina in Industrial Hygiene/Health Physics and a BS from The Citadel.
 He has more than 20 years experience in radiation protection including experience in Decontamination and Decommissioning.